ExpediaDotCom/haystack/docs/getting_started.md

 #### How to deploy haystack on AWS?

 This script does not create/delete the kubernetes cluster whether local(minikube) or cloud.
-We recommend to use open source tools like kopsto manage your cluster on AWS.
+We recommend to use open source tools like [kops](https://github.com/kubernetes/kops) to manage your cluster on AWS.
 Once you have your cluster up and running, configure the 'kubectl' to point to your cluster.

 Please note the default context for all environments will be minikube.
 In other words, --use-context will always point to minikube.
 This is done intentionally to safeguard developers from pushing their local dev changes to other environments.